SubjectsSubjects(version: 983)

 • Course Tests take place only once a year, at the end of their respective course, on a predetermined date published in the schedule.

-• Combined Tests assess materials covered in the 3 courses in the semester.
-These tests are not graded, to pass students must achieve an overall score of at least 75%, and 50% in each course individually.
+• Students who will not have accumulated at least 13 points, will still be required to pass the Combined Test.
+This test assesses materials covered in the 3 Course Tests of the semester.
+These tests are not graded, to pass, students must achieve an overall score of at least 75%, and 50% in each of its parts.

 • Students have three attempts at each Combined Test: one attempt during the respective examination period and two attempts in the summer examination period.